I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-iosetcancelroutine.md

 ## -remarks
 <p>This routine can disable the <i>Cancel</i> routine currently set in an IRP.</p>

 <p>A driver must hold the system cancel spin lock when calling this routine if the driver uses the I/O manager-supplied device queue in the device object.
-The driver runs at IRQL = DISPATCH_LEVEL after calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff548196">IoAcquireCancelSpinLock</a> until it releases the cancel spin lock with <a href="https://msdn.microsoft.com/library/windows/hardware/ff549550">IoReleaseCancelSpinLock</a>.</p>

-<p>If the driver manages its own queues of IRPs, then the driver need not hold the cancel spin lock when calling this routine. <b>IoSetCancelRoutine</b> uses an interlocked exchange intrinsic to set the address of the <i>Cancel</i> routine as an atomic operation.
-Reduced usage of the cancel spin lock can improve driver performance and overall system performance.</p>

-<p>Driver <i>Cancel</i> routines are called at IRQL = DISPATCH_LEVEL with the cancel spin lock held.
-The <i>Cancel</i> routine must release the cancel spin lock before it returns control.</p>

-<p>This routine can disable the <i>Cancel</i> routine currently set in an IRP.</p>

-<p>A driver must hold the system cancel spin lock when calling this routine if the driver uses the I/O manager-supplied device queue in the device object.
-The driver runs at IRQL = DISPATCH_LEVEL after calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff548196">IoAcquireCancelSpinLock</a> until it releases the cancel spin lock with <a href="https://msdn.microsoft.com/library/windows/hardware/ff549550">IoReleaseCancelSpinLock</a>.</p>
+The driver runs at IRQL = DISPATCH_LEVEL after calling <a href="kernel.ioacquirecancelspinlock">IoAcquireCancelSpinLock</a> until it releases the cancel spin lock with <a href="kernel.ioreleasecancelspinlock">IoReleaseCancelSpinLock</a>.</p>

 <p>If the driver manages its own queues of IRPs, then the driver need not hold the cancel spin lock when calling this routine. <b>IoSetCancelRoutine</b> uses an interlocked exchange intrinsic to set the address of the <i>Cancel</i> routine as an atomic operation.
 Reduced usage of the cancel spin lock can improve driver performance and overall system performance.</p>